Table of Contents[Hide][Show]

 The hippocampus in the brain controls our memory system.
 A study at the University of Illinois at Urbana-Champaign found that a year of aerobics can increase the size of an adult hippocampus up to 2%.

-Regular exercise can also help you avoid developing a sedentary lifestyle, which can lead to brain fog and medical conditions.
+Regular exercise can also help you avoid developing a sedentary lifestyle, which can lead to brain fog and other health issues.

 6. Pump Up Your Workout To Challenge Your Mind

 Weightlifting and other forms of strength training that emphasize technique and form provide a more cognitive challenge.
 As a result, they improve long- and short-term memory more than other routines such as running on the treadmill.